Copyright in a thesis

 Any transcriptions made by the student from other people's copyright audio-visual content, whether published or unpublished, will require permission from the original creator, copyright-owner, producer or broadcaster depending on where the audio-visual recording came from.

-Transcripts made from broadcast materials such as
+Transcripts made from broadcast materials include:

 - TV or radio programs